ramsgoli/Golang-OpenWeatherMap/README.md

 currentWeather, err = owm.CurrentWeatherFromCity(city)
 ```

-If fetching the weather from geocoordinates, pass the latitude and longitudeas arguments to the CurrentWeatherFromCoordinates function
+If fetching the weather from geocoordinates, pass the latitude and longitudes arguments to the CurrentWeatherFromCoordinates function
 ```go
 var currentWeather *openweathermap.CurrentWeatherResponse
 var err error